-QUESTION RESPONSE This manual also includes the rules for specifying allocation class values.
+QUESTION RESPONSE VSI recommends that you thoroughly review the chapter on cluster storage devices in the VSI OpenVMS Cluster Systems manual.
+This manual also includes the rules for specifying allocation class values.
 Does this cluster contain a quorum disk (Y/N)?
 For SCSI, local area, and mixed-interconnect configurations, enter Y or N, depending on your configuration.
 If you enter Y, the system asks for the name of the quorum disk.
 Enter the device name of the quorum disk.
-For information about quorum disks, see the HP and VSI OpenVMS Cluster Systems manual.
+For information about quorum disks, see the VSI OpenVMS Cluster Systems manual.

-aCluster group number and password are required by any cluster nodes that use the local area network.
+&lt;sup>1Cluster group number and password are required by any cluster nodes that use the local area network.
 In a cluster that uses mixed interconnects, if any of the interconnects require the cluster number and password, then you must set the cluster number and password for all nodes.

+8.8.
 Backing Up Your System Disk